|WSU Spokane |

 AREAS OF EXPERTISE

-Occupational injuries, young workers, occupational health and safety, pediatric injuries, global health, health care costs and utilization, rural health, indigenous health, public health education, concussion prevention.
+Pediatric injury, trauma, health care costs and utilization, occupational injury, young workers, occupational health and safety, global health, rural health, indigenous health, public health education, concussion prevention.

 - AcademyHealth, 2010-present